Red card puts Owen Farrell in danger of missing Leinster clash

 The England and Lions outhalf was sent off during the reigning European champions’ Premiership clash with Wasps on Saturday afternoon.
 The Saracens captain was dismissed for a high, dangerous tackle on Wasps’ outhalf Charlie Atkinson at Allianz Park.
 Saracens lost the match 18-28.

 Referee Christophe Ridley made the decision without needing to see a replay, and Atkinson was replaced after receiving treatment on the pitch.
-Farrell will now face a disciplinary hearing, and according to reports he could face a ban of more than two weeks.
+A “mid-range sanction”, which carries a six-week minimum ban, is the RFU penalty for “any act of foul play which results in contact with the head”.

-The repeat of last year’s Champions Cup final, against Leinster, will take place is scheduled for the Aviva Stadium on September 19th.
+The repeat of last year’s Champions Cup final against Leinster is scheduled for the Aviva Stadium on September 19th.

+“I watched it live but have not watched it on the video,” explained Saracens director of rugby Mark McCall after the match.
+“He was chasing his own kick and was desperate to make a tackle and clearly got it wrong and he got his red card.

+“It is what it is.
+He could easily have been out of the Leinster game for another reason — injury or whatever.